 Christ our Lord was sloppy.
 Very sloppy.
 He broke the rules.
-The defining feature of his ministry, as Elert underscores, was to sit with moral slobs and eat with them.
+The defining feature of his ministry, as Werner Elert underscores, was to sit with moral slobs and eat with them.
 The tidiness crowd was aghast, of course.
 They always are.
 That didn't stop Jesus from going to lunch also with Pharisees, and now and then with really, really rich guys.
 Zaccheus comes to mind.

 In the ELCA tidiness means having lunch, or intending to at least, with some sinners, though not all of them.
 We will never say this explicitly, but really, if you feel thoroughly at home in a county that voted red at the last election, you don't belong here.
-Our ways arenot your ways, nor our thoughts your thoughts.
+Our ways are not your ways, nor our thoughts your thoughts.
 Thus saith the Lord where we hang out.
-Of course, if and when you slap a rainbow sticker on your bumper, we'll be happy to talk.
-I exaggerate, of course I do, and wildly; but heaven help us, and the clergy in particular, for the truth that's buried there.
+'Course if and when you slap a rainbow sticker on your bumper, we'll be happy to talk.
+I exaggerate, of course I do, and wildly; but heaven help us for the truth that's buried there.

-LCMC, so far as I know, likes sinners who don't like bishops.
+So far as I know, LCMC [Lutheran Churches in Mission for Christ, the affiliation of one of the conference speakers -ed.] likes sinners who don't like bishops.
 Tidiness means dodging that Anglo-Catholic nonsense of the historic episcopate, and perhaps, these days, the moral swamps the ELCA has stumbled into.
 Missouri still likes doctrine.
 Sound doctrine, and the sinners who swallow it all, or say they do.
 To swallow hard is to be righteous.
-And no they don't like women in the pulpit, or cads who push for that.
+And no, they don't like women in the pulpit, or cads who push for that.
 As for the gay thing, let's just not go there.
-As was famously declared at a convention in 1973 in New Orleans, such things and the sinners who suggest them are "not to be tolerated in the church of God."
+As was famously declared at a convention in 1973 in New Orleans, such things, and the sinners who suggest them are "not to be tolerated in the church of God."